insarlab/MintPy/docs/installation.md

     export PYTHONPATH=${PYTHONPATH}:${PYSAR_HOME}
     export PATH=${PATH}:${PYSAR_HOME}/pysar:${PYSAR_HOME}/sh

 Source the file for the first time.
 It will be sourced automatically next time when you login.
+An example of .cshrc is [here](https://github.com/yunjunz/macOS_Setup/blob/master/cshrc.md).

 #### 2. Install Python dependecies